cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ##### Successful response

-Automatically redirects one to the CAS login screen.
+Automatically redirects to the CAS login screen.
 After successful login the `redirect_url` is passed with a `code` as GET parameter.

 Example for `code`: `ST-1-wzG237MUOvfjfZrvRH5s-cas.ces.local`